Parable #26. Friend in Need:

 The blessedness of being Rich in Adonai.

-Fourteen Insights about praying and singing hymns of praise to Adonai (our G-d) at Midnight – 14 Insights:
+Praying and singing hymns of praise to Adonai (our G-d) at Midnight – 14 Insights:

 Insight #1.
 The Exodus out of Egypt began at Midnight.